clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

    The process is similar to how we start `Jupter notebooks` on our containers

-   Run this command to spin up a OpenVino model fetched from GCP
+   Run this command to spin up a OpenVINO™ toolkit model fetched from GCP

    .. code-block:: bash